Policy Mirror Descent with Lookahead: Conclusion

 \section{Conclusion}

-In this work, we introduced a novel class of PMD algorithms with lookahead inspired by the success of lookahead policies in practice as well as their analysis in PI with multi-step greedy improvements.
+In this work, we introduced a novel class of PMD algorithms with lookahead inspired by the success of lookahead policies in practice.
 We have shown an improved $\gamma^h$-linear convergence rate depending on the lookahead depth in the exact setting.
-We proposed an inexact version of our algorithm estimating the lookahead value function via planning and Monte Carlo sampling and we derived an improved sample complexity.
-We further extended our results to scale to large state spaces via linear function approximation with a performance bound independent on the state space size.
+We proposed a stochastic version of our algorithm enjoying an improved sample complexity.
+We further extended our results to scale to large state spaces via linear function approximation with a performance bound independent of the state space size.
 Our paper offers several interesting directions for future research.
 A possible avenue for future work is to investigate the use of more general function approximators such as neural networks to approximate the lookahead value functions and scale to large state-action spaces.
 Recent work for PMD along these lines \citep{alfano-yuan-rebeschini23pmd-param} might be a good starting point.
-Enhancing our algorithm with exploration mechanisms (see e.g. the recent work~\citet{epistemic}) is an important future direction.
+Enhancing our algorithm with exploration mechanisms (see e.g. the recent work~\citep{epistemic}) is an important future direction.
 Our PMD update rule might offer some advantage in this regard as was recently observed in the literature \citep{li-lan23pmd-exploration}.
-Constructing and studying more efficient estimators for the lookahead action values using for example Monte Carlo Tree Search is also certainly a promising avenue for future work.
-Designing adaptive lookahead strategies to select the tree search horizon \citep{rosenberg-et-al23} is yet another opportunity for further research.
+Constructing more efficient fully online estimators for the lookahead action values using MCTS and designing adaptive lookahead strategies to select the tree search horizon \citep{rosenberg-et-al23} are promising avenues for future work.
 Our algorithm brings together two popular and successful families of RL algorithms: PG methods and tree search methods.
-Looking forward, we hope our work further stimulates research efforts to investigate practical and efficient methods enjoying the benefits of both classes of methods in solving practical RL problems.
+Looking forward, we hope our work further stimulates research efforts to investigate practical and efficient methods enjoying the benefits of both classes of methods.

+\begin{ack} We would like to thank the anonymous area chair and reviewers for their useful comments which helped us to improve our paper.
+Most of this work was completed when A.B. was affiliated with ETH Zürich as a postdoctoral fellow.
+This work was partially supported by an ETH Foundations of Data Science (ETH-FDS) postdoctoral fellowship. \end{ack}

 \addtocontents{toc}{ }